bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 Short answer:

 * Explain how the CPU provides concurrency or parallelism:
+  The CPU provides concurrency by using system clock, the system clock keeps track of the begining time and when a program is done running and using this info the cpu runs the program for the alloted time, which gives is an illusion of concurrency, in the real sense the CPU runs one instruction at a time.

 * Describe assembly language and machine language:
+  Assembly language is a human readable view of the machine code, whereas the machine code is all 0's and 1's easily readable by the computer.

 ## Coding